PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-11 10:45:10
+Last updated: 2024-04-11 10:45:43
-Random Quote: I've had shits that I've liked better than Walder Frey.  -  Brynden Tully
+Random Quote: There are moments when we must understand that the decisions we make influence more than just our own fates. - Claudia